bplmaps/lmec-main-site/content/articles/waltham-urban-atlas-essays.md

 ***

-### The Changing Face of Downtown Commerce in Waltham
+### The changing face of downtown commerce in Waltham

 ##### *By Eleanor Flynn*